-Students may choose between the science or business options.
+Students may choose between the science, business or technology options.
 The science option curriculum interfaces well with Pre-Veterinary Medicine and Pre-Medicine requirements.

 Job Opportunities are strong and in the past 25 years, K-State has never had enough graduates to fill available jobs.
 Starting salaries have ranged from $38,000 to $52,000.

 Graduates are needed to manage and supervise sophisticated food manufacturing industries that produce fresh and processed meat and poultry, dairy products, bakery goods, frozen and canned fruits and vegetables, confections, and snack foods.
 Positions also may be in areas such as food safety and microbiology, quality assurance, processing and operations management, technical service, research and development, sales and public relations.